 \subsubsection{Relation Classification}

 Relation classification is a fundamental task in information extraction, which identifies the relationships from a list of candidates between two given entities.
-The problem is a long-standing one as it suffers from the outrageous cost of data labeling since manual labeling on knowledge-intensive tasks requires educated annotators that charge high.
-A \textit{de facto} data creation method in relation extraction relies on distant supervision, which automatically aligns existing knowledge triples in knowledge bases to text contents.
-It assumes that such alignments are correct in certain conditions.
+The problem is a long standing one as it suffers from outrageous cost of data labeling, since manual labeling on knowledge-intensive tasks requires educated annotators that charges high.
+A \textit{de facto} data creation method in relation extraction relies on distant supervision, which aligns existing knowledge triples in knowledge bases to text contents automatically, and assume that such alignments are correct in certain conditions.
 Here we only include TacRED~\citep{zhang2017tacred} dataset and create several different tasks based on it. \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{Relation Classification}: the most traditional task formulation.
-Given two entities from the text, classify their relationship from a list of candidates.
-The form can answer the relation directly or in the form of a triple (similar to relation extraction). \item \textbf{Knowledge Slot Filling}: change the task into a given head entity and relation to identify whether the tail entity exists in the input text.
+Given two entities from text and classify their relation from a list of candidates.
+The form can be either answering the relation directly or in the form of a triple (similar to relation extraction). \item \textbf{Knowledge Slot Filling}: change the task into given head entity and relation, to identify whether the tail entity exists in the input text.
 If not, generate nothing. \item \textbf{Yes or No Question}: turn the problem into a task similar to natural language inference.
 For example, given the sentence ``\textit{The series focuses on the life of Carnie Wilson, daughter of Brian Wilson, founder of the Beach Boys.}'', the model will be asked to judge the correctness of a triple such as \texttt{Carnie Wilson, father, Brian Wilson} by answering ``yes'' or ``no''. \end{itemize}